ReachableCEO/TSYSAncillaryBusinessDealMemo/src/ComponentsNotInScope.md

 - offered
 - extended

-as part of this contract
+as part of this proposal or executed contract

-If any of the listed

-- Organizations
-- Entities
-- Components

-listed above wishes to have any relationship with any of the

-Organizations
-Entities
-Components

-listed in the section :
-"TSYS Group Components in scope of this contract" , then a dedicated contract defining the relationship must be drawn up and approved by the members/directors of both parties (as specified by the governing documents of each party).

-None of the above entities have any privity created by this contract and are not in any way in scope (either by letter or spirit) of this contract.
+None of the above listed components have any privity created by this contract and are not in any way (either by letter or spirit) in scope of this contract.